Brief biographical sketch

 Brief first-person sketch

-I am a cognitive scientist with an interest in how people update their memories if information they believe turn out to be false.
+I am a cognitive scientist with an interest in how people update their memories if information they believe turns out to be false.
 This has led me to examine the persistence of misinformation and spread of “fake news” in society, including conspiracy theories.
 I have become particularly interested in the variables that determine whether or not people accept scientific evidence, for example surrounding vaccinations or climate science.
 Because my research speaks to important contemporary events, I contribute to public debate through opinion pieces in the media and public engagement.